pokt-network/smt/docs/SMT.md

 All nodes have a `persisted` field which signals whether they have been persisted to the underlying database or not.
 In practice this gives a large performance optimisation by working on cached data and not reading from/writing to the database on each operation.
-If a node is deleted from the tree it is marked as `orphaned` and will be deleted from the database when the `Commit()` function is called.
+If a node is deleted from the trie it is marked as `orphaned` and will be deleted from the database when the `Commit()` function is called.

-Once the `Commit()` function is called the tree will delete any orphaned nodes from the database and write the key-value pairs of all the unpersisted leaf nodes' hashes and their values to the database.
+Once the `Commit()` function is called the trie will delete any orphaned nodes from the database and write the key-value pairs of all the unpersisted leaf nodes' hashes and their values to the database.

 ### Visualisations

-The following diagrams are representations of how the tree and its components can be visualised.
+The following diagrams are representations of how the trie and its components can be visualised.

-#### General Tree Structure
+#### General Trie Structure

-The different nodes types described above make the tree have a structure similar to the following:
+The different nodes types described above make the trie have a structure similar to the following:

 ```mermaid